Professor of Law and Philosophy

 Involvement with the Legal Profession

 Professor Moreau believes that legal theory should be informed by, and engaged with, legal practice.
-She was called to the Ontario Bar in 2006.
 Her approach to discrimination has been cited by the Canadian Supreme Court in seminal equality rights cases (most recently, Fraser v Canada, 2020 SCC 28; Quebec v.
 A, [2013] 1 S.C.R.
 61); Withler v.
 Canada, [2011] 1 SCR 396; and R. v.
 Kapp, [2008] 2 S.C.R.
 483,.
 She has made presentations to the Ontario Court of Appeal and the Constitutional Law Branch of the Ministry of the Attorney General, Ontario; has worked with L.E.A.F.; and has been a member of the Research Ethics Board at Toronto’s Hospital for Sick Children.
 In 2005, she wrote a commissioned report for the Government of Canada recommending that “gender identity” be added to the Canadian Human Rights Act as a prohibited ground of discrimination (it was added in 2017).
 She was called to the Bar of Ontario in 2006.

 Education